 - A minimum of one year, full-time clinical experience as a Registered Nurse in a critical care setting within the last 3 years.
 Clinical experience should be direct hands-on patient care.
 The "critical care setting" is not limited to a specific work area.
 However, the complexity of the patient population's health problems should routinely require non-invasive and invasive monitoring, continuous pharmacologic infusions and mechanical ventilation.
 The CCRN credential serves as evidence of required knowledge and experience, and is highly regarded.

-- Current certification in Basic Life Support (BLS); Advanced Cardiac Life Support (ACLS), and; Pediatric Advanced Life Support (PALS).
+- Current certification in Basic Life Support (BLS); Advanced Cardiac Life Support (ACLS), and; Pediatric Advanced Life Support (PALS) from an American Heart Association approved provider.

 - A minimum grade point average (GPA) of 3.0 on a 4.0 scale.
 Deference is given to the last 60 hours of undergraduate work.
 Applicants with a master's degree from a regionally accredited college or university will have their graduate GPA included for admissions consideration.